kitconcept/kitconcept.glossary/README.rst

 To enable this package in a buildout-based installation:

 #.
-Edit your buildout.cfg and add ``collective.glossary`` to the list of eggs to install:
+Edit your buildout.cfg and add ``kitconcept.glossary`` to the list of eggs to install:

 .. code-block:: ini

     [buildout]
     ...
     eggs =
-        collective.glossary
+        kitconcept.glossary

 After updating the configuration you need to run ''bin/buildout'', which will take care of updating your system.

 Go to the 'Site Setup' page in a Plone site and click on the 'Add-ons' link.

-Check the box next to ``collective.glossary`` and click the 'Activate' button.
+Check the box next to ``kitconcept.glossary`` and click the 'Activate' button.

 Usage
 -----